Product design is a key component of our sustainability efforts

 Needs-based solutions

-Both in the private client business and at our fund company Warburg Invest, we advise our clients on the sustainability-related opportunities, risks and effects of their investment decisions.
-In addition to offering needs-based investment strategies, we have also developed tools to measure and optimise CO2 emissions and other sustainability aspects in client portfolios.
+In both our private banking business and at our fund company Warburg Invest, we advise our clients on the sustainability-related opportunities, risks, and impacts of their investment decisions.
+To do so, we not only offer investment strategies tailored to their needs but have also developed tools to measure and manage carbon emissions and other sustainability factors in client portfolios.

 Minimum ethical standards

-As the Warburg Group, we also assume social responsibility and place the management of the funds entrusted to us on an ethical, social and environmental footing – our minimum standards for ESG investments.
-Since 2021, these voluntary standards have been the sustainable backbone of our asset management and apply to all companies of the Warburg Group.
+As the Warburg Group, we also take on responsibility and base the management of the assets entrusted to us on a clear set of principles — our ESG Investment Minimum Standards.
+Since 2021, these voluntary standards have been binding for all companies in the Warburg Group, in both advisory services and asset management.

 Investing responsibly